 It is moodier, more theatrical, and more gothic.
 A bright deck may answer quickly and simply, while Tarot of the Haunted House invites slower, more cinematic reflection.

-The live native gallery currently shows 76 available Tarot of the Haunted House card images.
-I keep that count honest so the article does not make a false all-78 image claim.
+No. The live native gallery currently shows 76 available Tarot of the Haunted House card images, so the review keeps that count clear.